microsoft/qlib/docs/component/estimator.rst

 Custom Strategy
 ^^^^^^^^^^^^^^^^^^^

-Qlib support custom strategy, but it must be a subclass of the ``qlib.contrib.strategy.strategy.BaseStrategy``, the config for custom strategy may be as following,
+Qlib supports custom strategy, but it must be a subclass of the ``qlib.contrib.strategy.strategy.BaseStrategy``, the config for custom strategy may be as following:

 .. code-block:: YAML